-The procedure for Adjusting belt tension is not particularly hard, but does require a specific sequence of steps.
-The only tools required are a 15mm box/open ended wrench (or adjustable wrench), a 6mm allen wrench, and 3 or 4mm allen wrench.
-The early versions of the bicycle used 3mm and the recent version uses a 4mm.
+The procedure for Adjusting belt tension is not particularly hard but does require a specific sequence of steps.
+The only tools required are a 15mm box/open-ended wrench (or an adjustable wrench), a 6mm allen wrench, and a 3 or 4mm allen wrench.
+The early versions of the bicycle used 3mm and the recent version uses 4mm.

 If the axle slid upwards during the above procedure, then you may actually be done at this point, assuming that the belt tension reads within the proper specs.